h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 - Basic knowledge of Machine Learning and Statistics
 - A hands on knowledge of Driverless AI environment
-- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI Test Drive](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)
+- Basic knowledge of Driverless AI or doing the [Automatic Machine Learning Introduction with Drivereless AI](https://training.h2o.ai/products/tutorial-1a-automatic-machine-learning-introduction-with-driverless-ai)

 - A **Two-Hour Test Drive session** : Test Drive is H2O.ai's Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.